-During winter months, one of the favorite destinations of RVers is Florida, USA.
+During the winter months, one of the favorite destinations of RVers is Florida, USA.
 With a broad range of rustic retreats available to all people from all walks of life, they also can avail of high-end campsites that are best to find in Florida.

-The Sunshine State offers the best RV parks at the budget-wise cost that spells fun and pleasure to every family member as well as bonding time with friends and lovers alike.
+The Sunshine State offers the best RV parks at a budget-wise cost that spells fun and pleasure to every family member as well as bonding time with friends and lovers alike.
 Follow up on some useful camping tips to make your trip the best!